firecmsco/firecms/website/docs/entities/entity_schemas.md

 the schema you define the properties, which are related to the Firestore data types.

-The `name` and `properties` you define for your entity schema, will be used to generate the fields in the spreadsheet like collection tables, and the fields in the generated forms.
+The `name` and `properties` you define for your entity collection, will be used to generate the fields in the spreadsheet like collection tables, and the fields in the generated forms.